Self-Organized Higgs Criticality: Speculation: Cosmology

-Pessimistically, we might imagine that the solution could be a runaway, that Higgs criticality is destroyed by unchecked growth of the radion perturbation, and that the structure we have presented here falls apart.
+Pessimistically, we might imagine that the solution could be a runaway.
 This seems unlikely from the following consideration of the dynamical model discussed in Section~\ref{sec:gwdriven}: one could imagine adjusting the bulk cubic coupling $\lambda$ between $\phi_\textnormal{d}$ and the Higgs, increasing it starting from some small value.
 The system would then reside at the minimum of the Goldberger-Wise potential created by the VEV of the $\phi_\textnormal{d}$ scalar, and the Higgs would have positive mass squared.
 One would in this case start in an unbroken phase with a massive Higgs field near the KK scale, and a completely static geometry (presuming the usual single tuning of the UV brane tension).
 Increasing the coupling would move the turn-on of the Higgs VEV ever closer to the minimum of the Goldberger-Wise potential, the critical $z_1$ value approaching the minimum from large $z_1$.
 The lowest-lying Higgs excitation would then gradually move to the bottom of the spectrum.
 There is a fine-tuned value of $\lambda$ where the Higgs extremum coincides exactly at the minimum of the GW potential.
-At this point we have gone to the very edge of the critical Higgs region.
 The theory at this point, as the usual solution to the theory at the Goldberger-Wise minimum tells us, has a massive radion.
 Due to the adjustment of $\lambda$, it also has a (finely-tuned) massless Higgs.
 The only nearby instability in the low energy theory seems like the usual one associated with the Higgs phase transition.
 Further increase in $\lambda$ either results in a Higgs VEV and symmetry breaking of the usual sort, or a more novel transition.
-We are finding evidence for the latter case.
+It would appear the latter is a good possibility in some fraction of the parameter space of the model.